-Use Case # UC2.2 Use Case Name Issue an D^2EPC operational EPC Intent To issue a D^2EPC EPC based on operational rating Version/Action/Author v1 Last Update 29.03.2021 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer requests the issuance of an operational EPC from the D^2EPC Web platform that sends the request to the Calculation Engine.
-The Operational Rating module of Calculation Engine requests the building's BIM file and operational data which are imported through the BIM-based digital twin.
-Then, the Operational Rating module of the Calculation Engine performs the EPC calculation with additional parameters requested from the Repository and KPIs results provided by the Building Performance Module.
+Table 13.
+UC2.2 Requirements Use Case # UC2.2 Use Case Name Issue a D^2EPC operational EPC Intent To issue a D^2EPC EPC based on operational rating Version/Action/Author v2 Last Update 04.05.2022 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer requests the issuance of an operational EPC from the D^2EPC Web platform that sends the request to the Calculation Engine.
+The Operational Rating module of Calculation Engine requests the building's data retrieved from a BIM file and operational data which are imported through the BIM-based digital twin.
+Then, the Operational Rating module of the Calculation Engine performs the EPC calculation with additional parameters requested from the Repository.
 The Calculation Engine stores the issued EPC in the Repository and sends the results to the Web platform that delivers the EPC.

-Assumptions The building owner has a BIM file/ Calculation parameters available in the Repository Pre-conditions UC1.1 Trigger A request for a new operational EPC Goal (Successful End Condition) D^2EPC operational EPC issued Post-conditions KPIs and operational EPC are available for other processes and operations Related Use Cases UC2.3, UC2.4, UC2.5, UC3.2
+Assumptions The building owner has a BIM file/Calculation parameters available in the Repository and building's data streams have been established

+Pre-conditions UC1.1

+Trigger A request for a new operational EPC

+Goal (Successful End Condition) D^2EPC operational EPC issued

+Post-conditions KPIs and operational EPC are available for other processes and operations

+Related Use Cases UC2.3, UC2.4, UC2.5, UC3.2